operio-dev/operio-whitepaper/docs/02_market_problem.md

 **15-25% operational advantage** gained by AGI-powered competitors, translating to $2-8 million annual inefficiency costs per mid-market enterprise

 But the strategic costs are exponentially larger.
 While legacy system organizations struggle to understand what happened last quarter, their AGI-enabled competitors are predicting and preparing for market conditions six quarters ahead.
-The competitive gap doesn't close—it accelerates.
+The competitive gap doesn't close.
+It just accelerates.

 ### The Institutional Knowledge Crisis